MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

 ### Prerequisites

 - An Azure subscription with a valid payment method.
 Free or trial Azure subscriptions don't work.
 If you don't have an Azure subscription, create a [paid Azure account](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go) to begin.
-- An [Azure AI Studio project](../how-to/create-projects.md).
+- An [Azure AI Foundry project](../how-to/create-projects.md).
 The serverless API model deployment offering for TimeGEN-1 is only available with projects created in these regions:

     > [!div class="checklist"]
     > * East US